Introduction

 Regional variation highlights the scale of the issue

-The variation across England is also significant.
+Regional variation in 2WW skin cancer referrals across England is also significant.
 For the financial year ending March 2023, NHS data demonstrated wide variation between sub-ICB regions:

 This variability reflects differences in referral behaviour, local access to dermatology, triage pathways, and population demographics.
 But it also highlights a broader issue: there is currently no universally structured approach to skin lesion triage before referral.